Abbott and Costello Meet Captain Kidd: Production

 Abbott and Costello Meet Captain Kidd was filmed from February 27 through March 25, 1952.
 Since Universal would not budget the extra money to make the film in color, the duo opted to do it themselves.
 Using a contractual agreement with Universal that permitted them to make one independent film per year, they made the film using Abbott's company, Woodley Productions (and their first color film, Jack and the Beanstalk, using Costello's company, Exclusive Productions).

-Produced during a slump in Charles Laughton's career, the accomplished actor signed on to do the film for a mere $25,000.
+Produced during a slump in Charles Laughton's career, the accomplished actor signed on to appear in the film for a mere $25,000.
 Shortly after filming was completed, on April 6, Abbott and Costello hosted an episode of the Colgate Comedy Hour and brought Laughton along as a guest.
 Later that year, the three of them filmed a two-minute commercial for Christmas Seals.

 Re-release

 The film was re-released in 1960 by RKO Pictures.